refraction-ray/hpc-build-ansible-playbooks/roles/drivers/README.md

 Notes
 --------------

+Before running this role, you mat need to run `sudo apt-get purge nvidia*` on [gn] to ensure the preinstalled drivers deleted.

 After the installation of GPU drivers, a reboot is necessary.
 The reboot thing is not controlled by the role, so reboot the machines by hand.